CagriCatik/RagSmith/README.md

 For Docling GPU acceleration, install a CUDA-enabled torch build and choose the "cuda" device when configuring the Docling backend.

+For the OCR backend install the extra dependencies and system tools:

+- Python: `pytesseract`, `pdf2image`, and `Pillow` (included in `requirements.txt`).
+- System: Tesseract binaries and Poppler utilities (`apt install tesseract-ocr poppler-utils` on Debian/Ubuntu, `brew install tesseract poppler` on macOS).
+- Optional: set the `TESSDATA_PREFIX` environment variable if your Tesseract data files live in a non-default location.

 ---

 ## CLI usage